Trisna22/Odysseus/README.md

 # Odysseus C2 framework
 C2 framework that makes use of object loading and has different handlers, clients and implants.
+This project is for fun and learning purposes, it can be used in red team operations.

 ## Server
 The C2 server that stands in the center of this project.